timescale/docs/use-timescale/compression/manual-compression.md

     SELECT show_chunks('example', older_than => INTERVAL '3 days');
     ```

 1. This returns a list of chunks.
-Take a note of the chunk names:
+Take note of the chunks' names:

     ```sql
     ||show_chunks|